angular/angular/aio/tools/examples/README.md

 With all the boilerplate files in place, the only missing piece are the installed packages.
 For that we have a `/aio/tools/examples/shared/package.json` which contains **all** the packages needed to run all the examples.

-After installing this dependencies, a `node_modules` will be created at `/aio/tools/examples/shared/node_modules`.
+After installing these dependencies, a `node_modules` will be created at `/aio/tools/examples/shared/node_modules`.
 This folder will be **symlinked** into each example.
 So it is not a copy like the other boilerplate files.
 This solution works in all OSes.
+Windows may require admin rights.

 ### End to end tests